 The store also had the sweetest tip jar I’ve ever seen.
 You put a coin on top of a box and this activates a small opening – out pops a cat’s paw and pulls in the coin.

-The surrounding area (and up Operngasse) has the feel of a mini-Japanese quarter – almost next door is Cha No Ma, for example…a relaxing little tea house offering Matcha, Sencha and traditional snacks like Onigiri.
+The surrounding area (and up Operngasse) forms a mini-Japanese quarter.
+Almost next door is Cha No Ma, for example…a relaxing little tea house offering Matcha, Sencha and traditional snacks like Onigiri.

-Matcha is ground Japanese green tea that is simply dissolved in hot water.
+Matcha is ground Japanese green tea you simply dissolve in hot water.
 Sencha is tea made by infusing whole tea leaves.
 So an appropriate place to relax once you’ve done your shopping at Nippon-Ya.

 Address: Faulmanngasse 5, 1040 Vienna | Website